juvalen/mb-checker/README.md

 There is one script that crawls all entries included in the bookmarks and queues requests to workers that grab URLs in parallel performing these four steps:
  - workers are created an listen to queue
  - main loop pushes URLs to queue
- - workers read URLs from queue, access them and store result
+ - workers read URLs from queue and try to reach them
- - workers write results to file
+ - workers write returned code to file

 A second script reads that file output plus a list of return codes to discard, and composes a new bookmarks new file, excluding those entries returning those codes.